hrfmartins/dqx/CONTRIBUTING.md

 ## First contribution

+If you're interested in contributing, please reach out to us or open an issue to discuss your ideas.
+To contribute, you need to be added as a writer to the repository.
+Please note that we currently do not accept external contributors.

 Here are the example steps to submit your first contribution:

 1. Make a branch in the dqx repo